isomerpages/nlb-biblioasia/articles-archive/features/_posts/vol-16-iss-4-jan-mar-2021/2021-01-02-rugged-society.md

 Lee was of the view that a rugged society would be reflected in a credible defence force – and this effort would need to begin in the schools, well before youths enlisted for military service.

 Since a rugged society ultimately served the purpose of national defence, much of its rhetoric and initiatives were militaristic in tone.
 Drill and parades were very much part of the movement.
 In July 1967, four months after the National Service (Amendment) Bill was passed, the inaugural Singapore Youth Festival (SYF) was held.
 The festival saw 4,390 students participating in ceremonial military drills, athletic displays and cultural performances over two weeks.
-By 1970, this figure had risen to 9,000.[^8] At SYF 1968, Lee refused an umbrella and joined cadets and schoolchildren who were getting soaked in a tropical downpour.[^9]
+By 1970, this figure had risen to 9,000.[^8] At SYF 1968, Lee refused an umbrella and joined cadets and school children who were getting soaked in a tropical downpour.[^9]

 <div style="background-color: white;">
 <br/>